What’s a Progressive Web App?

 Not all web apps need to be developed as PWA.
 There are cases where this new concept helps businesses in reaching and engaging more users.
 E.g. It’s helpful for e-commerce web apps, or websites which need apps like view and functionality.

 PWAs are fast, reliable, build in less time, acquire less space than the native apps and last but not least it is cost effective too.
 Thus PWA is the great option for the businesses to reach more users easily by providing them a better user experience.

-As a ReactJS development company, we suggest to follow the article and try to create your PWA from your web application.
+As a ReactJS developer, we suggest to follow the article and try to create your PWA from your web application.
 Also we would like to know your feedback or thoughts about the article.
 So feel free to share it by using the comment section below.